eqlabs/polkadot-light-client-spec/src/implementation.md

 - /dot/transactions/1
 - /paritytech/grandpa/1

 Block announces are intentionally sent only to light clients, and not to full nodes.
-Block announces coming from light clients are useless to full nodes, as they can't download the block body (which they need) from that light client.

 Request/Responses use these protocols:
 - /dot/sync/2